jeevanGit/az-keyvault-k8s-secrets-injector/README.md

 As it shown in the code snippet above, `test-client` take a bunch of environment variables - note these variables for the following steps.

-Also in this step, `test-deployment` mounts same volume `azure-keyvault-env` to `/azure-keyvault/` for `test-client` container, hence now it can 'see' the binary `secret-injector` from the init container - see step 3.
+Also in this step, `test-deployment` mounts same volume ``secret-injector`` to `/azure-keyvault/` for `test-client` container, hence now it can 'see' the binary `secret-injector` from the init container - see step 3.

 5. And, finally, it executes the binary `secret-injector` from the init container and passes "application" as a parameter to it, as such: